datamesh-architecture/datamesh-architecture.com/README.md

 In some use cases, data needs to be exported from operative or third party systems as files, such as CSV, JSON or XML.
 The data platform should support to store file-oriented data, that can be further processed or analyzed.

-_Cloud Services: Google Object Store, AWS S3_
+_Cloud Service Examples: Google Object Store, AWS S3_
 _On-Premise Alternative: MinIO, Ceph_